Ever since I started prepping and survivalism, I’ve discovered a lot of really useful supplies. One of these is

 Remember that potassium permanganate is sold in concentrations of usually 1% to 5%.
 Depending on the concentration you get, a different amount will be required for purifying water.

 As a general rule, use 0.1g of potassium permanganate crystals to 1 liter of water.
 This usually means adding 3-4 crystals per liter of water.
 The water should be a light pink color.

 Treating Well Water

 One great thing about potassium permanganate is that it can be used to treat water at the source.
 Just add approximately 3.8-7.6 grams per gallon of water.

 In addition to treating pathogens like bacteria, the potassium permanganate will also remove magnesium and iron from the water.

 After adding to the well, you’ll need to agitate the water.
 This will help loosen sediment and improve the effectiveness of the treatment.

 2. Medical Uses

 Because it is such a potent disinfectant, potassium permanganate can be used for treating wounds.

 Treating Open Wounds and Blisters:

 - Mix the crystals with sterile water.
-The following recommendations are given: 1g per liter of water, 3-4 crystals per liter of water, or one 400mg tablet dissolved in 4 liters of water.
+The following recommendations are given: 1g per liter of water, 3-4 crystals per liter, or one 400mg tablet dissolved in 4 liters of water.